 NC State University is pleased to welcome Brunswick Community College and Richmond Community College as the newest partners in the university’s Community College Collaboration (C3).
-Through partnerships with 13 community colleges in our region, the C3 program reaches rural and underserved students who might otherwise think an NC State degree is out of reach.
+Through partnerships with community colleges across our region, the C3 program reaches rural and underserved students who might otherwise think an NC State degree is out of reach.

 The C3 program is designed to serve as a bridge to support students both before and after transferring to NC State.
 Students are admitted to NC State while still enrolled in one of our partner colleges, providing a clear pathway to a four-year degree.
 Through a combination of personalized academic advising and early access to NC State’s degree planning tools, students can see how each course they take toward an associate degree will transfer and meet bachelor’s degree requirements.
 C3 advisors provide leadership development training and personalized career support to guide students’ development outside the classroom, too.
 Together, these initiatives not only provide access to college – they give students the tools they need to succeed.